lion5/kubernetes-tutorial/05-scale.md

 We hit a different Pod with every request.
 This demonstrates that the load-balancing is working.

+Hint: If you get an error that the `curl` URL has a bad/illegal format or missing URL, please make sure that both `$NODE_IP` and `$NODE_PORT` environment variables are set to a value.

 ## Scale Down

 To scale down the Service to 2 replicas, run again the scale command: